ehmicky/modern-errors/docs/plugins.md

 #### Serializable options

-Options types should be JSON-serializable, when possible.
+Options types should ideally be JSON-serializable.
 This allows preserving them when errors are
 [serialized and parsed](https://github.com/ehmicky/modern-errors-serialize).
 In particular, functions and class instances should be avoided in plugin options, when possible.